Praveen-s-knply/Global-career-consultancy/README.md

 # Global Career Education Consultancy

+## Overview

 Welcome to the Global Career Education Consultancy repository!
-This project features a **responsive, dynamic website** designed to enhance user experience and showcase the consultancy's innovative approach to career education.
-The website reflects a commitment to leveraging technology to empower careers through cutting-edge design and seamless functionality.
+This project is a **responsive** and **dynamic** website developed for a **Career Education Consultancy Group**.
+It showcases my skills in web development, including front-end design, responsiveness, and dynamic content management.
+The website is designed to provide users with detailed information about the consultancy group's services, success stories, and educational resources.